ltny24/Software-Engineering---Group-6/docs/test/BugReport.md

 ## 4. Notes

-- BUG-TEST-002 was removed from the product bug list because it did not represent an independent runtime defect in the current build; its content is treated as a QA traceability finding in [QAProcessNotes.md](QAProcessNotes.md).
 - No current runtime auth failure remains in the executable suite.
 The remaining non-passing items are explicit manual-pending or deferred cases, not active product defects.